Trbergh123/beetlescope/README.md

-# BeetleScope
+# BeetleScope - Bug Tracker

 ## Description:

-This is a fullstack web application that allows users to signup and create a project and tasks for that project.
-It is designed to help users organize and collaborate with others to create a workspace anyone can use.
+This is a fullstack web application that allows users to create an acoount, create projects and tasks.
+It is designed to be a project management help-desk to simplify your company’s workflow.

 ### Link to deployed app
 https://beetlescope.herokuapp.com/